Echoes: A semantically-aligned music deepfake detection dataset: Dataset description

 \subsection{Generation pipeline}

-To build our dataset, we start from bona fide music tracks from the Free Music Archive (FMA) \cite{defferrard2016fma}.
-We select 310 tracks licensed under CC0, CC-BY or the public domain.
-For each bona fide track, we generate a corresponding fake samples using models from ten providers (Table~\ref{tab:ai_music_providers}).
+To build our dataset, we start from bona-fide music tracks from the Free Music Archive (FMA) \cite{defferrard2016fma}.
+We select 300 tracks licensed under CC0, CC-BY or the public domain.
+For each bona-fide track, we generate corresponding fake samples using models from 12 providers (Table~\ref{tab:ai_music_providers}).

-To obtain aligned samples that preserve the original style, we use each track's title and genre to prompt \textit{ChatGPT-5.0 Thinking} to extract a list of stylistic characteristics.
+To obtain aligned samples that preserve the original style, we use each track's title and genre to prompt \textit{GPT-5 Thinking} to extract a list of stylistic characteristics.
 We query the large language model with the following prompt:

 \begin{quote} \it Describe the following track's characteristics in as few words as possible with the idea of using the descriptions to generate a deepfake audio as close sounding as possible.
 Use commas between characteristics. \end{quote}